skel11417/plotter/README.md

 Each newly created plot generates a unique url that the user can bookmark and save for later.
 Stage Plots can be converted to PDF and downloaded to be shared with music venues.

-The repo for the backend API of this project can be found [here](https://www.github.com/skel11417/todo-app-frontend)
+The repo for the frontend interface of this project can be found [here](https://www.github.com/skel11417/todo-app-frontend)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).